image by Nikk Nguyen | see more of this real wedding here

 Meant to Be — Bebe Rexha, Florida Georgia Line

-Butterflies — Casey Musgraves
+Butterflies — Kasey Musgraves

 Why Don’t We Just Dance — Josh Turner